AlanLuSun/AlanLuSun.github.io/_pages/about.md

 News
 ===
+- One co-authored paper about contour based instance segmentation is accepted to **ICML 2025**.
+Congratulations to Jiawei!
 - Two papers are accepted to **ECCV 2024**!
-One paper is about *zero- and few-shot keypoint detection (Z-FSKD)* (**one of my best works**); another one is about *motion transfer with realistic apparel animation* co-authored with my colleague Rong Wang.
+One paper is about [zero- and few-shot keypoint detection (Z-FSKD)](https://arxiv.org/pdf/2409.19899) (**one of my best works**); another one is about [motion transfer with realistic apparel animation](https://arxiv.org/pdf/2407.11266) co-authored with my colleague Rong Wang.
 Congratulations to Rong!
 I will attend ECCV 2024 in Milano, Italy.
 - Our paper [``Detect Any Keypoints: An Efficient Light-Weight Few-Shot Keypoint Detector''](https://ojs.aaai.org/index.php/AAAI/article/view/28180) has been accepted to **AAAI'24** (the 38th Annual AAAI Conference on Artificial Intelligence)!
 - One co-first authored paper about [Few-shot shape recognition (FSSD)](https://arxiv.org/abs/2312.01315) has been accepted to **WACV'24**.
 To our best knowledge, this is the first work in the field.
 Congratulations to Wenlong Shi.
 - Two co-authored papers (Re.
 [Diatom object detection & Shadow removal](https://scholar.google.com/citations?user=NS-F3TcAAAAJ&hl=en)) have been accepted to **IJCNN'23**.